 My hair was craving good fats!
 Omega 3 has a huge celebrity following…think Gwyneth Paltrow, Katy Perry and Lisa Snowden who all sing the praises of taking omega 3 supplements, all rocking great hair.

-One of the biggest game-changes for the condition of my hair has been Xtend-Life’s Omega 3 / QH Ultra with Ubiquinol.
+One of the biggest game-changes for the condition of my hair has been Xtend-Life’s Omega 3 / QH Premium with Ubiquinol.
 The benefits I have found include added luster, sheen and elasticity to my curls, less breakage and split ends as well, because my hair is enriched with nutrients and stronger and glossier, thank you Gwyneth Paltrow!

 It's important however, if you are taking Omega 3, that you take the right amount as too little will make little difference to your hair.